lemlac/mulem/docs/reference.md

 print("{mut}")      -- Prints "0", outer `mut` was not mutated.
 ```

-__A brief word on the choice of `mu` as a keyword...__
+__A brief word on the choice of the keyword `mu`...__

-Just as Go has its `go` keyword, Mulang has `mu`.
+Just like Go has its `go` keyword, Mulang has `mu`.
 Go's `go` has a clear and obvious connection with *goroutines*, and Mu's `mu` has a clear and obvious connection with *mutable.* This was chosen since mutability is a common practice in programming much like functions are—which is why functions also get their own two letter keyword `fn`. *(See [Function Declarations](#Function-Declarations).)* The brevity of it is its strength.
 It beats other keywords such `mut` *(mutt? like a mixed dog breed? meaning too ambiguous),* `val` *(too common of a variable name),* `var` *(doesn't imply mutability).* The general rule of thumb in Mulang is that *patterns scale with complexity*—simple things like declaring a variable or function use short patterns, more complex things use bigger patterns.
 That's why the two letter keyword `mu` beats any three letter keyword.
-Making a *mutable* variable in *Mu* is as easy as making a *goroutine* in *Go.*
+Making a *mutable* variable in *Mu* is easy like making a *goroutine* in *Go.*

 This is grounded in the language's own internal consistency.
 If `fn` for functions is acceptable at two characters, `mu` for mutability follows the same pattern naturally.
 The pairing is actually elegant:

 - `fn` — the thing that does something
 - `mu` — the thing that changes

-You might think the choice of `mu` as a keyword—which is the same name as the language itself—will be a potential source of confusion.
+You might think the choice of the keyword `mu`—which is the same name that the language itself is—will be a potential source of confusion.
 However, Go doesn't have this problem with its `go` keyword.
-When searching or discussing about *Mu*, it's sometimes preferable to write it as *Mulang* for clarity, just as other languages can have "lang" at the end of their names such as *Go* -> *Golang* or *D* -> *Dlang*.
+When searching or discussing about *Mu*, it's sometimes preferable to write it *Mulang* for clarity, just like other languages can have "lang" at the end of their names like *Go* -> *Golang* or *D* -> *Dlang*.

 #### References (`ref`/`ref mu`)

-A reference type points to the same spot in memory as another variable.
+A reference type points to the same spot in memory that another variable has.
 It's like a lightweight version of a pointer. *(See [Pointers](#Pointers).)* Lifetimes are inferred via borrow-checking when the memory model is set to `Borrow`. *(See [Memory Models](#Memory-Models).)* The right hand side has be something stored in memory, i.e. not a constant.
 References are immutable by default unless declared with `ref mu`.
-The syntax follows the same pattern as `mu`:
+The syntax follows the same pattern that `mu` does:

 * `x: ref T = y` = Immutable reference with explicit type.
 * `ref x = y` = Immutable reference with inferred type.